ryouze/ryouze.github.io/content/posts/sfml-cmake-macos.md

 └── cmake_install.cmake
 ```

-As you can see, the `Info.plist` file was generated based on the variables we set in the `CMakeLists.txt` file.
-We now also have an app bundle in the `bin` directory.
+As you can see, the `Info.plist` file was generated based on the variables set in the `CMakeLists.txt` file.
+There is now also an app bundle in the `bin` directory.

-Let's run it.
-You can either double-click the app bundle in Finder (`bin/CMakeSFMLProject.app`) or run it from the command line:
+To run it, you can either double-click the app bundle in Finder (`bin/CMakeSFMLProject.app`) or run it from the command line:

 ```sh
 open bin/CMakeSFMLProject.app